The Founder's Guide to

 Frequently Asked Questions

-AVP primarily focuses on sectors such as enterprise software, fintech, insurtech, digital health, and consumer technology.
-The firm seeks to invest in companies that demonstrate differentiated technology and scalable business models within these industries.
+AVP focuses on technology companies across sectors such as fintech, insurtech, digital health, and consumer platforms.
+They seek businesses with differentiated technology and scalable models.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.